adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 using a key-logger.
 Some password managers attempt to use virtual keyboards to reduce this risk - though this again is vulnerable to key loggers which take screenshots as data is entered.
-This risk can be mitigated with the use of a multi-factor verification device (keyfile) .
+This risk can be mitigated with the use of a [multi-factor authentication device](https://en.wikipedia.org/wiki/Multi-factor_authentication) such as a keyfile .

 [☝](#toc)
 ### Man in the middle attacks